lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 # Stopping and Restarting the Container

 Type F1 (or Ctrl-Shift-P) then select `Remote: Close Remote Connection`.
 This will place your back in the Windows Environment.
 Next Type F1 (or Ctrl-Shift-P) then select `WSL: Connect to WSL` to return to Linux.
-Chose your active repository by `Cloning` or `Opening` the folder.
-Finally type F1 (or Ctrl-Shift-P) then select `Dev Container: Rebuild and Reopen in Container` to return to the Dev Container.
+Chose your active repository by `Cloning` from GitHub or `Opening` the folder.
+Finally type F1 (or Ctrl-Shift-P) and select `Dev Container: Rebuild and Reopen in Container` to return to the Dev Container.

 # Other Things you can Try.